-Information about scatter files --scatter=filename (armlink) Armv7-M Architecture Reference Manual Armv6-M Architecture Reference Manual
+Information about scatter files --scatter=filename (armlink) Armv7-M Architecture Reference Manual Armv6-M Architecture Reference Manual Semihosting for AArch32 and AArch64

-8.9 About the scatter-loading description syntax
+10.9 About the scatter-loading description syntax

 In a scatter file, each region is defined by a header tag that contains, as a minimum, a name for the region and a start address.
 Optionally, you can add a maximum length and various attributes.